 The parking aid is switched on automatically when reverse gear is engaged.
-You will hear a brief confirmation tone.

 - The parking aid is not a replacement for driver awareness.
 The driver is personally responsible for safe parking and other manoeuvres. - The sensors have blind spots in which obstacles are not registered.
 Always look out for small children and animals because the system will not always detect them.
 Always pay attention when reversing to avoid accidents. - Always keep a close eye on the area around the vehicle and make full use of the rear vision mirrors.